rthadani/morpheus/README.md

 ### Wiggum loop

-You state an objective and a success check (`npm test -- --run`, `clj -M:test`, etc.).
-The loop runs the executor agent (`claude` or `pi`), captures evidence (files written/edited, verification exit code), and passes that to a supervisor LLM that emits a tighter control packet for the next iteration.
+You state an objective and a success check (`npm test`, `clj -M:test`, etc.).
+The loop runs the executor agent (`claude` or `pi`), captures evidence (files written/edited, verification exit code, token cost), and passes that to a supervisor LLM that emits a tighter control packet for the next iteration.
 Repeats until the success check passes or max iterations is reached.

 ```
 graphs/examples/todo-app-wiggum.edn          (Clojure + htmx)
 graphs/examples/todo-app-react-wiggum.edn    (React + TypeScript)
+graphs/examples/pi-kanban-fullstack.edn      (pi executor)
 ```

 Use this when you want the system to handle decomposition and course-correction autonomously.